dalager/GitHookedCommits2AzureQueue/README.md

 ### GitUI

 On windows with `gitui` (https://github.com/extrawurst/gitui) the global hook is not called due to som issue with rust and hook path resolution/environment.
 I think.
 This means that as of now gitui cannot be used.
-Issue #2.
+[Issue #2](https://github.com/dalager/GitHookedCommits2AzureQueue/issues/2)